dotalign/DotAlignCloudAPIClientSamples/README.md

 Once that configuration has happened, you can get the appropriate parameters and put them into the .env file.
 An example (.env.example) has been included in the repo to help illustrate the parameters.

+Note that you should keep the paramters that allow you to hit the DotAlign Cloud API, secret and only in the .env file.
+In this repo, the .env file is not checked into source control via a .gitignore entry.

 ## Run the script

 At that point, you can run the node script: